ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 ### 3.1 Wiring for this lab

 >**Note:** Don't kill your board.
+Be very careful about what pins you may accidentally bring in contact, and pay attention to the notes that follow.

 For this lab we will keep the wiring from lab 7 and add some other circuitry related to ADC and DAC.
 In addition, you will use an oscilloscope to observe the output of the DAC.
 If you haven't learned how to use an oscilloscope yet, you can use an AD2 or read the guide on how to use the lab equipment in the Brightspace (as of 3/13 has not been posted, but will sometime soon).

-You will use potentiometers to connected between 3V and Gnd with the center tap acting as a voltage divider.
+You will use potentiometers to connected between 3V and GND with the center tap acting as a voltage divider.
 The center tap of the potentiometer will be connected to an analog input.
-As long as you are certain to connect the potentiometers only between **3V and Gnd**, no damage to the analog inputs is possible.
+As long as you are certain to connect the potentiometers only between **3V and GND**, no damage to the analog inputs is possible.

 ![wiring](./images/Schematic.PNG)

 >**Note:** The output capacitor on the buffer can be either 10 or 100uF.
-I just don't have a great way to get that accross in a schematic.
+I just don't have a great way to get that across in a schematic.

->**NOTE:** **DO NOT** Give anything else aside from the output buffer 5V power.
+>**NOTE:** **DO NOT** give anything else aside from the output buffer 5V power.
 You will kill your development board.
 The transistors inside the LM324 will saturate and give incorrect output signals if you give it only 3V, which is why in needs 5V.

+>**NOTE:** **DO NOT** assume that the LM324 has the same pins for power and ground as your 74-series chip - they are not pins 7 and 14!
+Look up the datasheet for an LM324 to identify the power and ground pins.

 ### 3.2 enable_ports() (5 points)